Hebah2aziz/full_stack/README.md

 # Movies trailer

-this folder for display movies trailer by using class fresh tomatoes.
+this folder for display movies trailer by using class Movies().

 # Requirements for run this project:

 * install python 2.7.

-# web browser installed.
+* web browser installed.

 * intertainment-center: here you can creat a new object for more movies
 #exmples :